aditya17lal/sigma_delta_modulator/README.md

 ## Overview

-This Python script simulates Sigma-Delta modulation, a signal processing technique widely employed in analog-to-digital converters (ADCs).
-The simulation, implemented with the help of the SciPy library, focuses on the modulation process, providing insights into the modulated and demodulated signals.
+This Python script simulates Sigma-Delta modulation, an oversampling method utilized in analog-to-digital converters (ADCs), to encode signals into low bit-depth digital signals at high sample frequencies.
+Implemented with SciPy, the simulation focuses on the modulation process, allowing analysis into the modulated and demodulated signals.

 ## Features